 Registration (i.e., enrollment) is required for any quarter during which a degree requirement is completed, including the First-Year Review.
 Refer to the Registration or Enrollment for Milestone Completion section for more details.

 Students may petition for an extension of the First-Year Review deadline to the fourth quarter of enrollment.
-The student should discuss this option with her or his advisor and then email the Doctoral Programs Officer explaining why she or he will not be able to complete the Review by the published deadline, the length of the requested extension (normally one quarter), and the proposed Review completion date.
+The student should discuss this option with their advisor and then email the Doctoral Programs Officer explaining why they will not be able to complete the Review by the published deadline, the length of the requested extension (normally one quarter), and the proposed Review completion date.
 The program advisor should also email a statement of support to the Doctoral Programs Officer.
 Additional supporting documentation may be requested depending upon the nature of the request (e.g., Student Disability Resource Center support for disability-related extensions).
 Both emails and any supporting documentation must be received a few business days prior to the last Area Committee meeting of the student’s third quarter of enrollment, which is usually Spring Quarter.
 The Area Committee and Chair will review the request for an extension and render a decision.

 The Doctoral Programs Officer sends out informational emails in the Winter Quarter for Area-Specific requirements and deadlines for the First-Year Reviews to be completed in Spring Quarter.
 Procedures and deadlines to petition for extensions are included.